Dark social is social sharing that's taking place in private online communities

 It reminds me of the Jeff Bezos’ quote

-- Shifting attention to focus in on their primary audience, goals and solutions via SEO and then channels that have better communication with smaller communities.
+- Implement SEO best-practices and channels that have better communication with smaller communities.

-- Personalized content and Using tools like Private Chat, video emails, personalized Ads, content, photos and experiences.
+- Personalize content and use tools like instant messenger, video emails, personalized ads, content, photos and experiences.

-- We will need to focus on building collaboration with like minded communities
+- Focus on building collaboration with like-minded communities

-- Brands will try to find a new kind of "influencer" to build a deeper, personalized connection with their audience.
-Identifying a team member on staff, a collaboration partner, or someone who has a great story to share will create an emotional connection to your brand.
+- Identify a team member, a collaboration partner, or someone who has a great story to share will create an emotional connection to your brand—use them to communicate with people where they are at, e.g. Instagram Stories.

-Speaking of stories, building a brand story with heart and personality will be necessary.
+Speaking of stories, start building a brand story with heart and personality!
 All this means taking online marketing tactics back to the basics of business.
 We need to show up, be real, build relationships, focus on our communities, and stop playing games.

-Here are a couple more strategies to build communities in 2020
+Here are a few more strategies to build communities

 Being authentic and true to yourself is critical in an online world that values and encourages small communities.
 When we are true to ourselves, we find people who get us and understand what we're doing; we can build tribes of people who align with us.
 One of the ways we can do this is through live streams.